mhasan0892/Sudoku/SudokuClient/README.md

 ## Development server

+Make sure to run `npm install` in the root directory (SudokuClient) to install all dependencies.
 Run `npm run start` for a dev server.
 Navigate to `http://localhost:8080/`.

 ## Build